Clement-Jean/simd-go-POC/PROPOSAL.md

 }
 ```

-And the `AddU8x16` gets lowered down to a `vector add` instruction after SSA lowering.
+And here, the `AddU8x16` gets lowered down to a `vector add` instruction after SSA lowering.

 ### Notes

 - We can provide functions like `AddU8x16`, `AddU8x32`, etc. without changing the generics implementation.
 Other implementations like [Highway](https://github.com/google/highway/blob/87ab8b81c9b11d8e28c9ebbd593bef7c39f7a61d/hwy/ops/arm_neon-inl.h#L801), [Rust std::simd](https://doc.rust-lang.org/std/simd/prelude/struct.Simd.html), and [Zig @Vector](https://ziglang.org/documentation/master/#Vectors) rely on generics for the API.
-In Go, we do not have non-type parameter in generics, thus we cannot have something like `Simd[uint8, 16]`.
+In Go, we do not have non-type parameters in generics; thus we cannot have something like `Simd[uint8, 16]`.

-- We also do not have a compile time `Sizeof` which could have help us have:
+- Also, we do not have a compile time `Sizeof` which could help us have:
     ```go
     type Simd[T SupportedSimdTypes] = [VectorRegisterSize / SizeofInBits(T)]T
     ```

 ## Philosophy

-It is important to understand that this proposal is not an abstraction of SIMD features.
-Such an abstraction could create noticable performance difference between ISA.
+It is important to understand that this proposal is not describing an abstraction of SIMD features.
+Such an abstraction could create noticeable performance difference between ISAs.
 That's why we are trying to avoid it.
-This means that if an operation is not available on an ISA, we simply don't provide it.
+This means that **if an operation is not available on an ISA, we simply don't provide it**.
 Each intrinsic should only have 1 underlying instruction, not a sequence of instructions.

 ## Challenges to Overcome

 - Under the hood, the current POC, works with pointers on arrays.
-The main reason is that fixed-size arrays are not SSAable.
-But because we work with these pointers on arrays which are stored in general purpose registers, the performance is not great (allocations required and load of non contiguous memory) and it requires us to do the LD/ST dance for each function in the simd package.
+The main reason is that fixed-size arrays are not currently SSAable.
+But because we work with these pointers on arrays which are stored in general purpose registers, the performance is not great (allocations required and load of non-contiguous memory) and it requires us to do the LD/ST dance for each function in the simd package.

 I believe we would need some kind of type aliases like the following: